Bellarome Stage

 What to see in Venice

-Heart of the Most Serene Republic of Venice and, at the same time, a living room of Europe.
-Piazza San Marco has always had this “glocal” vocation: symbol of Venetianity and multicultural environment par excellence.
+Heart of the Most Serene Republic of Venice and, at the same time, a living room of Europe, Piazza San Marco has always had this “glocal” vocation: symbol of Venetianity and multicultural environment par excellence.
 It is inevitable that this will be the first stop for anyone arriving in the city.
 A photo in the centre of this trapezoidal square will also be an abused rite, to turn up the nose of some overzealous local, but “has to do” absolutely.
 All around there are works of inestimable value: from the Basilica, to the bell tower, to the Palazzo Ducale.
 Wonders that the whole world envies and therefore deserve to be treated separately.
-Many visitors continue from here to nearby destinations as part of wider siena italy tours offered by Bellarome Italian Vacations.
+Many travelers continue exploring Italy through a Venice & Amalfi Coast tour or discover the charm of the city with curated Venice travel experiences offered by Bellarome Italian Vacations.

 Basilica di San Marco